pirxpilot/antiscroll/Readme.md

-# Antiscroll: cross-browser native OSX Lion scrollbars
+# antiscroll

+  OS X Lion style cross-browser native scrolling on the web that gets out of the way.

 Antiscroll fixes a fundamental problem JavaScript UI developers commonly face: how do I customize scrollbars so that they get out of the way (for example, for